MAKE-UIUC/CrackMIT/Puzzle 2/README.md

 <img id='i39' class="not-needed" src="/assets/39.png" />
 ```

 Clearly there were being intentionally hidden, given the class name `not-needed`.
-This was a clear sign that we were on the right track.
+For us, this was a clear sign that we were on the right track.

-Next we could try to open each image sequentially, and doing that clearly shows that a lot of these images don't actually exist.
+Had we tried to open each image sequentially, and we would have quickly realized that a lot of these images don't actually exist.
 Moreover, sequentially opening 39 images is boring.
 So instead, we simply changed the properties of the `not-needed` class, by unchecking `display:none` in the element inspector.

 This brought up 3 images.
 We later realized that one of the images was a duplicate.
 There were really only 2 unique images here.